What is the perfect cup of coffee?

 For this part, you will spend the same amount of effort and time, depending on the method you choose to grind your coffee.
 When it comes to brewing your coffee, things can be a little different as using a Chemex coffee maker is different from using a French press coffee maker.

 First, you need to make sure that you have the right filter for your Chemex coffee maker.
-These filters are thicker than ordinary paper filters and should be designed to fit the mouth of the carafe perfectly.
+These filters are thicker than ordinary paper filters (bleached vs unbleached coffee filters) and should be designed to fit the mouth of the carafe perfectly.
 After letting the coffee beans bloom.
-You need to add more water in a wiggling motion to make sure that the coffee grounds are perfectly soaked.
+You need to add more water in a wiggling motion to make sure that the coffee grounds are perfectly soaked – Can you make coffee twice with the same grounds?.

 If you choose to use the French Press, you don’t have to wiggle your hands or follow a special technique when you’re pouring the hot water after the coffee beans have bloomed.
 However, you need to press the piston steadily to make sure that the coffee has released all its flavors and aroma.